-Abdel Wahed El Wakil designed many mosques in Saudi Arabia.
-Although, they are all different in area and form, yet they share a number of elements and characteristics from architectural heritage of the Islamic world.
-Construction technologies and use of materials are similar in all these mosques.
-Structure is based on load bearing brick walls, domes, and vaults.
-Hollow baked bricks are laid together with mortar.
+Abdel Wahed El-Wakil designed many mosques in Saudi Arabia.
+Although they are all different in area and form, they share several elements and characteristics from the architectural heritage of the Islamic world.
+Construction technologies and the use of materials are similar in all these mosques.
+The structure is based on load-bearing brick walls, domes, and vaults.
+Hollow-baked bricks are laid together with mortar.
 Most of the surfaces are covered with white plaster but in some cases, granite cladding is used.

-Architect was commended “for the effort to compose formal elements in ways that bespeak the present and at the same time reflect the luminous past of Islamic societies.”
+The architect was commended “for the effort to compose formal elements in ways that bespeak the present and at the same time reflect the luminous past of Islamic societies.”

-Qubah Mosque lies on the site where Prophet Muhammad (SAW) built the first mosque after migrating from Madinah.
-Architect attempted to incorporate the older structure into the design initially but mosque was completely replaced with a new structure on the decision of the client.
-Mosque complex consists of a rectangular prayer chamber, courtyard, women’s prayer area, ablution facilities, offices, shops, library and residential areas.
+The Qubah Mosque lies on the site where Prophet Muhammad (SAW) built the first mosque after migrating from Madinah.
+The architect attempted to incorporate the older structure into the design initially but the mosque was completely replaced with a new structure on the client's decision.
+The mosque complex consists of a rectangular prayer chamber, courtyard, women’s prayer area, ablution facilities, offices, shops, library, and residential areas.

-Qiblatain Mosque was built in 1987 in Madinah.
-Site of the mosque carries a significant value to Muslim worshippers praying here who were said to shift the direction of prayer from qibla in Jerusalem to that in Mecca with Allah’s will.
-Design and detailing of the mosque are inspired by the historical architecture.
+The Qiblatain Mosque was built in 1987 in Madinah.
+The site of the mosque carries a significant value to Muslim worshippers praying here who were said to shift the direction of prayer from qibla in Jerusalem to that in Mecca with Allah’s will.
+The design and detailing of the mosque are inspired by historical architecture.
 It can accommodate 2000 worshippers.
-Prayer hall is characterized by two minarets and two large domes establishing an axis in the direction of Mecca.
+The prayer hall is characterized by two minarets and two large domes establishing an axis in the direction of Mecca.